catalyst-fp7/documents/interoperability/interoperability.md

 For interoperability purposes, we need to refer to many collective entities as a whole, notably:

-1. The notion of discussion: the set of all interactions that a community has around a topic.
+1. The notion of conversation: the set of all interactions that a community has around a topic.
-2. The collection of all generic ideas and their links in a discussion
+2. The collection of all generic ideas and their links in a conversation
-3. The information relevant to users in a discussion (with controlled access)
+3. The information relevant to users in a conversation (with controlled access)
-4. The collection of posts, i.e. contributions to the discussion that are not part of the graph of generic ideas: References, comments, etc.
+4. The collection of posts, i.e. contributions to the conversation that are not part of the graph of generic ideas: References, comments, etc.
 Those will be grouped according to the origin of those contributions.
 5. The set of those contribution origins: sources such as social media, mailing lists, etc.
 6. The set of interaction history.